Logo

 Cost$$$$$$

-Out of these three approaches, penetration testing for cyber risk assessment is the most balanced in terms of time consumption, costs, risk coverage, and results.
-Also, regular pentesting is a requirement of NIST, HIPAA, PCI DSS, and GDPR compliance checklist for software development.
+Out of these three approaches, penetration testing for risk assessment is the most balanced in terms of time, costs, risk coverage, and results.
+Also, regular pentesting is a requirement of NIST, HIPAA, PCI DSS, the GDPR, and other standards and regulations.

 Each of these testing types has its own workflow.
 However, similar to the risk assessment procedure, there are three phases common to any pentesting.

-First, thereโ€™s a pre-attack phase thatโ€™s devoted to preparation: mapping the network and perimeter, scanning ports, researching exploits and known vulnerabilities, selecting tools, etc. In white-box testing, this phase also includes gathering information on the targeted organization and its employees.
-Preparation is the most time-consuming stage of penetration testing, but itโ€™s also the most important.
+First, thereโ€™s a pre-attack phase thatโ€™s devoted to preparation: mapping the network and perimeter, scanning ports, researching exploits and known vulnerabilities, selecting tools, etc. In black-box testing, this phase also includes gathering information on the targeted organization and its employees.
+Preparation is the most time-consuming phase of penetration testing, but itโ€™s also the most important.

-During the attack phase, testers attempt to compromise the target network: breach the protected perimeter, acquire or escalate privileges, access data, and erase traces.
+During the attack phase, testers attempt to compromise the target network by breaching the protected perimeter, acquiring or escalating privileges, accessing data, and erasing traces.

 Finally, the post-attack phase consists of assessing potential damage and reporting on the results of the pentesting process.
-Such a report concludes the risk assessment process and usually includes:
+A report is the culmination of the risk assessment process and usually includes:

 • Discovered vulnerabilities (if scanning for them was included in the scope of pentesting)